-If you ever felt your heart skip a beat or an irregular pounding in your chest you may have experienced heart palpitations.
+If you've ever felt your heart skip a beat or noticed an irregular pounding in your chest, you may have experienced heart palpitations.
 Heart palpitations are quite common and will probably be felt by most people on occasion during their day-to-day lives.
-Maintaining good hydration levels can be a huge factor in preventing high blood pressure or a fast heart rate, both of which can lead to more serious health risks and heart problems down the line.
+Staying well hydrated supports normal cardiovascular function.
+While dehydration may contribute to symptoms like a fast heartbeat or heart palpitations in some people, it is only one of many possible causes.

 What Are Heart Palpitations?

-Heart Palpitations are the feelings of a too fast or non-rhythmic heartbeat.
+Heart palpitations are the sensation of a heartbeat that feels too fast, too hard, fluttering, or irregular.
 When you experience a heart palpitation you may feel like your heart is fluttering, skipping, or pounding in your chest or neck.
-Though generally short-lived and infrequent, they can be more dangerous if you already have a medical history of heart disease.
+While heart palpitations are often harmless and short-lived, they can sometimes be a sign of an underlying medical condition, especially in people with existing heart disease.

 What Causes Heart Palpitations

 There are many reasons you may experience heart palpitations in your daily life.
 These irregular heartbeats could be affected by what you consume, what type of activities you are doing, or could just be caused by random chance.
-Whatever the reason, understanding good preventative measures against these uncomfortable conditions can be the best way to combat them in the long term.
+Understanding some common triggers can help you recognize patterns, but identifying the underlying cause is the best way to determine the right treatment.

 Caffeine